asnakina/GameMath/README.md

 When your character gave correct answers on questions, it will be standing on the finish cube/cell.

 Good luck!
 Enjoy your game, design and your smartness!

+## Choose a background (bonus: There might be subject of questions and a character and time settings and 2nd player)
+The user will have options for choosing background for the game.